Custom-Endpoint Multi-Turn Simulations

 - Click + New Scenario and fill in:

-- Expected Behaviors – what success looks like (“Explains policy & offers label”).
+- Expected Target Behavior – what success looks like for the target (“Explains policy & offers label”).

 seeds = [